rieckpil/progmot/content/blog/one-year-course-release.md

 It's a lot of topics to handle when selling courses in the internet.
 You have to ensure the participants have a smooth checkout process, the access is working and your landing page has a reasonable page speed to be accessed all over the world.
 You can easily get lost in various parts of creating, advertising and selling your content.
 I usually stop when I have a good enough solution and come back later to the topic.
 I did not start with the most compelling (and might still have areas of improvements there) sales copy but improved it over time.
 There's so much do.
 Start small, and iterate.
 Don't get frustrated if somethings not working from day one.
 You can't find the root cause for your not-so-optimal page speed?
 Give your best and otherwise sleep a night over it.

 - Use IDEA shortcuts and live templates to avoid blocker while typing

+- Ads

+Seeing the sales coming in, I also started to create ads on various platforms.

+But this doesn't work for a ($150+) product.
+The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is quite low.

 ## What I Would Have Made Differently